RapidOnGfuel/RBLX-Scripting/readme.md

 # WIP
-Please execute when you have fully spawned in, and **NOT** In the main menu where you customize your character LOAD IN TO THE ACTUAL GAME AND NOT THE LOBBY!
+-Please execute when you have fully spawned in, and **NOT** In the main menu where you customize your character

+-LOAD IN TO THE ACTUAL GAME AND NOT THE LOBBY!

- All scripts tested on Argon, I will not guarantee support with any other executors.
+-All scripts tested on Argon, I will not guarantee support with any other executors.
 Argon is the BEST free executor, and is available for everyone to use here: https://discord.gg/theargon

- Please report any issues or errors in issues in this format:
+ -Please report any issues or errors in issues in this format:
    EXECUTOR USED:
    FULL ERROR:
    PICTURE OF ERROR: (ss ur screen)
    TIMESTAMP: